You have set goals for your business but do you have a strategy for achieving them or are you hoping it will magically happen?

 Do you opt for volume or exclusivity?
 If you’re looking for volume, it’s deciding on a low to medium price point where exclusivity is focused on high ticketing prices.
 An example of volume could be to consider producing chargeable downloads such as eBooks or an online course.
 Whereas the high ticketed price could relate to a VIP 1:1 Programme or Group Programme.

 Another way of thinking about pricing is to think about the perception pricing brings.
 For example, there are two supermarkets next door to each other.
 One is Asda and the other is Waitrose.
 You can buy a tin of Heinz baked beans from both supermarkets but why do you choose one supermarket over the other?
 The product is the same but the price is likely to be different.

 USP (Unique Selling Proposition)

-It might the process you take, for example, the ingredients you use to create your products, the way you do things differently and The Chocolate Smiths are a great example of this.
+It might be the process you take, for example, the ingredients you use to create your products, or the way you do things differently and The Chocolate Smiths are a great example of this.

 How can I help?

-Creating a strategy can be a daunting experience but it doesn’t need to be.
+Creating a business strategy can be a daunting experience but it doesn’t need to be.

-Yes, you can create a strategy on your own but sometimes it can be beneficial to have someone who is able to look at your business objectively and help you to create a plan to move your business forward.
+Yes, you can create a strategy on your own but sometimes it’s beneficial to have someone who can look at your business objectively and help you create a plan to move your business forward.

 Book a free 20-minute call to find out whether we would work well together.